qtproject/qt-apps-qmllive/INSTALL.md

     $ qmake # from cross compiler toolchain
     $ make

-You need to cross-compile QmlLive and copy the `./bin/qmlliveruntime` onto the target.
+You need to cross-compile QML Live and copy the `./bin/qmlliveruntime` onto the target.

 ## Build documentation